12/21/2020 Light is Right, for Most

 People often associate lightweight ski mountaineering gear with superhuman athletes wearing skin suits.
-While indeed such equipment is required to ascend the podium at your local skimo race, it turns out that the same gear benefits normal humans even more.
+While such equipment is indeed required to ascend the podium at your local skimo race, it turns out that the same approach to ski gear selection benefits normal humans even more.
+In other words, the heavier your gear, the slower you’ll be.
+Certainly, spandex doesn’t make sense for most tourers, but shaving a few grams here and there definitely does.
+The result?
+Bigger days or less time required to ski big lines.
 To prove it, let's take a look at the numbers.

 It has been shown that 100 grams (3.5 ounces) of increased foot weight roughly translates into a 1% increase in V02, a measure of the oxygen volume your body consumes.
 To put this in practical terms, this means that you end up working approximately 14% harder if you ski with a Marker Baron (2450 grams) versus a Dynafit Radical ST (1062 grams) binding.
 The 1388 gram (3 lbs 1oz) difference in weight, divided by 100 grams, equates to a 13.88% increase in oxygen uptake.
 And remember, the V02 figure is measured with running shoes on flat ground; an even higher increase could be expected if the same weight were raised significantly in elevation.